 USDA requested the review by CNSTAT to ensure that the measurement methods USDA uses to assess households' access—or lack of access—to adequate food and the language used to describe those conditions are conceptually and operationally sound and that they convey useful and relevant information to policy officials and the public.
 The panel convened by CNSTAT to conduct this study included economists, sociologists, nutritionists, statisticians, and other researchers.
 One of the central issues the CNSTAT panel addressed was whether the concepts and definitions underlying the measurement methods—especially the concept and definition of hunger and the relationship between hunger and food insecurity—were appropriate for the policy context in which food security statistics are used.

 - Recommended that USDA continue to measure and monitor food insecurity regularly in a household survey.

 - Affirmed the appropriateness of the general methodology currently used to measure food insecurity.

 - Suggested several ways in which the methodology might be refined (contingent on confirmatory research).
-ERS has recently published Assessing Potential Technical Enhancements to the U.S. Household Food Security Measures, and is continuing to conduct research on these issues.
+ERS has recently published technical research reports on potential refinements and is continuing to conduct research on these issues.
 See:

 The CNSTAT panel also recommended that USDA make a clear and explicit distinction between food insecurity and hunger.